 - Evolving Credits: The producers listened keenly to fans reactions to certain characters and would routinely make full-time cast members out of Breakout Characters and write off perceived Creator's Pets and Scrappys.

-- Flanderisation: In the last season of The Practice and the first season of Boston Legal, Alan was far more amoral and willing to bend laws for moral reasons.
+- Flanderization: In the last season of The Practice and the first season of Boston Legal, Alan was far more amoral and willing to bend laws for moral reasons.
 Denny was an eccentric but otherwise brilliant attorney who had occasional problems with Alzheimer's (bad enough to forget the facts of a case, good enough to engineer a mistrial as a result).
-By the second season Alan was becoming a lot less amoral, more like wise-cracking, and Denny was becoming so incompetent that the other partners would never let him work on a case for anything other than appearances.
+By the second season Alan was becoming a lot less amoral, more like a wise-cracking moral crusader, who frequently argued cases from a perspective of Screw the Rules, I'm Doing What's Right!, while Denny was becoming so incompetent that the other partners would never let him work on a case for anything other than appearances.

 - Friends with Benefits: Denise attempts to maintain a friends-with-benefits arrangement with both Brad and Jeffrey simultaneously, without either of them knowing about the other.

 - Frivolous Lawsuit: These seem to make up about half of Crane, Poole, and Schmidt's cases.